Azure Service Bus

 Figure 1: Service Bus provides a multi-tenant service for connecting applications through the cloud.

-Within a namespace, you can use one or more instances of three different communication mechanisms, each of which connects applications in a different way.
+Within a namespace, you can use one or more instances of four different communication mechanisms, each of which connects applications in a different way.
 The choices are:

-- Topics, which provide one-directional communication using subscriptions.
-Like a queue, a topic acts as a broker, but it allows each subscription to see only messages that match specific criteria.
+- Topics, which provide one-directional communication using subscriptions-a single topic can have multiple subscriptions.
+Like a queue, a topic acts as a broker, but each subscription can optionally use a filter to receive only messages that match specific criteria.

 - Relays, which provide bi-directional communication.
 Unlike queues and topics, a relay doesn't store in-flight messages-it's not a broker.
 Instead, it just passes them on to the destination application.

-When you create a queue, topic, or relay, you give it a name.
+When you create a queue, topic, relay, or Event Hub, you give it a name.
 Combined with whatever you called your namespace, this name creates a unique identifier for the object.
-Applications can provide this name to Service Bus, then use that queue, topic, or relay to communicate with one another.
+Applications can provide this name to Service Bus, then use that queue, topic, relay, or Event Hub to communicate with one another.

 To use any of these objects, Windows applications can use Windows Communication Foundation (WCF).
-For queues and topics, Windows applications can also use a Service Bus-defined Messaging API.
-Queues and topics can be accessed via HTTP as well, and to make them easier to use from non-Windows applications, Microsoft provides SDKs for Java, Node.js, and other languages.
+For queues, topics, and Event Hubs Windows applications can also use Service Bus-defined messaging APIs.
+To make these objects easier to use from non-Windows applications, Microsoft provides SDKs for Java, Node.js, and other languages.
+You can also access queues, topics, and Event Hubs using REST APIs over HTTP.

 It's important to understand that even though Service Bus itself runs in the cloud (that is, in Microsoft's Azure datacenters), applications that use it can run anywhere.
 You can use Service Bus to connect applications running on Azure, for example, or applications running inside your own datacenter.
 You can also use it to connect an application running on Azure or another cloud platform with an on-premises application or with tablets and phones.
 It's even possible to connect household appliances, sensors, and other devices to a central application or to one other.
 Service Bus is a generic communication mechanism in the cloud that's accessible from pretty much anywhere.
 How you use it depends on what your applications need to do.